Virgin Atlantic Clubhouse - Business Class lounges

 The food is great, particularly at breakfast time, before the main holiday flights leave.
 There is cereal, fruit, crossants, dougnuts, and pastries.
 Muffins are on strange plastic curved shelves.
 You can of course order a full English breakfasts from the hot counter right beside it (although in truth it is little more than a heated cabinet) - they also do a mean bacon butties.
 On the menu on the tables are also eggs Benedict, oatmeal and smoked salmon bagels made to order in the kitchen out the back.

 Alas the bar isn't nearly as good, and you have to pay for all drinks.
-The Gatwick v-room bar may not look as fancy as a Virgin Atlantic Clubhouse bar, but it's slick and it does the job: there's even Champagne, but at an eye-watering price.
+The Gatwick v-room bar may not look as fancy as a Virgin Atlantic Clubhouse bar, but it's slick and it does the job: there's even Sparkling Wine, but at an eye-watering price.

 There is free Wifi, and a couple of internet computers.
 Finally, check out the toilets.
 They have mirrored walls reflecting pictures of sandy beaches and the rainforest: where you're heading off to on your flight in fact.